sts10/sts10.github.io/_posts/2023-01-10-cloud-backups.markdown

 comments: true
 ---

-A few months ago I had a 4TB external hard drive fail.
+A few months ago I had a 4TB external hard drive fail on me (it _may_ have been because I stored it on top of a medium-sized speaker...).
 It got me thinking that it might be time for me to explore cloud (or online) back-ups.

 I'll note right off the back that I'm not a typical computer user.
 I'm very comfortable on the command line and am pretty privacy-conscious.